High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Investigation of limit cycles

 \subsubsection{Limit cycle}

 The fundamental frequency of the established limit cycle is $f\approx 452$ Hz.
 Figure \ref{fig:limitcycle:convergence_freq_harm0} shows how the relative error on this frequency evolves with the time step, and Figure \ref{fig:limitcycle:convergence_amplitude_harm0} shows the convergence of the amplitude of the fundamental frequency.
 The brown crossed curve for CKN is interrupted in the intermediate range of time step values, as the solution diverges, thus not allowing for an established limit cycle to be analysed.
 We can observe that ESDIRK-43B and ESDIRK-54A yield the most precise solutions at any given time step.
 In particular, ESDIRK-43B is able to capture a non-zero oscillation amplitude with larger time steps than required by the other methods.
-The frequency-finding process is not able to achieve unlimited accuracy in the determination of the fundamental frequency, hence the flattening of the convergence curves when the relative error reaches $10^{-6}$.
+The frequency-finding process is limited in accuracy for the determination of the fundamental frequency, hence the flattening of the convergence curves when the relative error reaches $10^{-6}$.